Psalm 30: Christian uses

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Terce.
+It is also in the prayer of the Veil, which is generally prayed only by monks.

 In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the sixth day of the month.

 Verse 5 is used in the Jesus Culture song "Your Love Never Fails".

 Musical settings

 Heinrich Schütz wrote a setting of a metric paraphrase of Psalm 30 in German, "Ich preis dich, Herr, zu aller Stund", SWV 127, for the Becker Psalter, published first in 1628.